gopheracademy/gopheracademy-web/content/advent-2015/shield-backup-system.md

 But how and why does this happen in our code?

-Skimming over the code you can see that it is going to drain stdout and stderr into their respective pipes to sort the output of the ls command. `sort.Start` is run first so that `sort` is ready to sort for the output of `ls`, similar to running `ls | sort`.
-At this point, `sort` is running in the background until it's stdin is complete.
+Skimming over the code you can see that it is going to drain stdout and stderr into their respective pipes to sort the output of the `ls` command. `sort.Start` is run first so that `sort` is ready to sort for the output of `ls`, similar to running `ls | sort`.
+At this point, `sort` is running in the background until its stdin is complete.
 In the code, you can see `sort.Stdin` is defined as `ls.StdoutPipe`.
 Then Go hits the `Wait` command.
 [Taking a look at `Wait`](https://golang.org/src/os/exec/exec.go#L372) and then looking back at the code, we can see that the descriptors that `Wait` needs to close before exiting are the read and stdout pipes.
 This read is the same read that `Drain` is trying to read (`rd`) from.
 Since `Wait` is trying to close what `Drain` is trying to read, the program fails with a data race condition like so:

 ```
 $ ./shield-race